Welcome to the Montessori School of Syracuse!

 5. Child Visit

-Once you have met with our Director of Admissions and submitted an application, you will be invited to schedule a Child Visit.
+Once you have submitted an application and met with our Director of Admissions, you will be invited to schedule a Child Visit.
 The purpose of this visit is for us to get to know your child better and to determine their school readiness and fit for the Montessori classroom.
-For preschool and kindergarten students, this is a low key visit that involves playing with toys and casual conversation.
-This year, we will hold this meeting in person, with masks on, in one of our Cottages.
-Older students typically will spend the morning in one of our Elementary classrooms, but because this is not possible due to our Covid-19 safety protocols, alternate arrangements will be made.
+For preschool and Kindergarten students, this is a low key visit that involves playing with toys and casual conversation.

 Montessori School of Syracuse’s goal is to make a Montessori education possible for as many Central New York families as our budget allows.
 Financial Aid applications are available at the school office or from the Director of Admissions.
-Applications are due, with a copy of your tax return for the prior year, in late April, and families are notified of awards in May.
+Applications are due, with a copy of your tax return for the prior year, in mid April.
+Families are notified of awards in May.

 Montessori School of Syracuse does not discriminate on the basis of gender, race, religion or national origin in hiring staff or admitting students, and is committed to excellence through diversity.